 Visit the roof of Oude Kerk

-Check out the Kimchie Farm Festival on August 8 at their new location De Ceuvel, the Pure Markt every month at Amstelpark, the Food Truck Festival at Amstelpark from 17 to 19 July and at Westergasfabriek the monthly NeighbourFoodMarket and Sunday market.
+Check out the Kimchie Farm Festival their new location De Ceuvel, the Pure Markt every month at Amstelpark, the Food Truck Festival at Amstelpark from 17 to 19 July and at Westergasfabriek the monthly NeighbourFoodMarket and Sunday market.

 De Parade might be announced as a Theatre Festival, it’s also the place where the young and old gather, sit around tables and wander around to see, be seen, get drunk and (towards the end of night) hook up.

 So if you want to meet up with some Dutch locals, head over to this park along the river Amstel, buy your entrance tickets and buy a bottle of Rose wine to blend in.
 Every day there are many theatre, dance, mime and musical performances, each of which so have to buy additional tickets for.
 The quality of the performance varies greatly.
 But the entourage and circus tents are great, and so is the ambiance.

 De Parade is every day from 7 August to 23 August at the Martin Luther Kingpark.
 It’s best reached by bike, like the Amsterdam do.
 If you have no bike, travel to the Amstelstation (train, tram, metro) and walk 15 minutes.
 From Central Station, take tram 4 and get out at Victorieplein, walk for 10 minutes.

 8. Visit a market

 There are many markets in Amsterdam where you can not just buy food, but be entertained as well.
 Try delicous food, walk around, enjoy some live music.
 Pure market, NeighbourFood market and Sunday Market at Westergasfabriek or one of the daily food markets are a real good way to spend your time in Amsterdam, try local food and a chance to mingle with the locals.